fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 * Add an article, with at least one heading, and some content.
 * Add some kind of geometric shape as a substitute for an image.
 * Add another article with the same setup as above.
-* Add a button that switches between the shapes.
+* Add a button that switches between the articles.

 Show how the documentation, stack overflow, GPT, and copilot can help